themost-framework/data/docs/create-a-simple-data-model.md

 The `name` property is the name of the data model.
 The `version` property is the version of the data model.
 The `inherits` property is the name of the base data model.
 In this example, the `Product` data model inherits from the `Thing` data model.
 The `Thing` data model is a built-in data model that is used to represent any object in the system.

+Important Note: Don't forget to use `$schema` property as `https://themost-framework.github.io/themost/models/2018/2/schema.json` in order to enable intellisense in your editor.

 Let's see the json schema of `Thing` model

 ```json